borkshop/kni/INKLINK.md

 - Inkblot does not yet support modules.

-- Inkblot does not support functions for expressions.
+- Inkblot does not support defining functions for use in expressions.

 - Inkblot does not support calling out to game logic.
 This is not likely to change.
 Games should bind to Ink narrative by watching the variable bag.